Are you thinking about your return to UMBC? Below are some resources to help you transition back.

 I’m Back, Now What?
 Leveraging Your International Experience: Baltimore Regional Re-Entry Conference

-The UMBC Study Abroad Office has a limited number of grants for this event and may be willing to pay for you.
+The UMBC Education Abroad Office has a limited number of grants for this event and may be willing to pay for you.
 Contact email@example.com if you’re interested in attending.

 This conference is designed for students who have had an international experience.
 Participants will have opportunities to: